ru4871SG/airflow-ETL-toll-data/README.md

 # Apache Airflow Pipeline Script for ETL Toll Data

-This repository contains an Apache Airflow pipeline script `airflow_ETL_toll_data.py` designed for ETL (Extract, Transform, Load) processes on a toll data example.
+This repository contains an Apache Airflow pipeline script `airflow_ETL_toll_data.py` designed for ETL processes on a toll data example `tolldata.tgz`.
 The pipeline script demonstrates how to automate and manage different tasks using Apache Airflow.

 ## Usage

-Store the pipeline script file in your `home/username` folder.
-After that, you need to change all mentions of "project" to your "username" in the script.
+Store the pipeline script file and the toll data example in your `home/username` folder.
+After that, you need to edit the script file and change all mentions of "project" to your "username".

 You can then use the below command to add the pipeline script into the list of DAGs in your Airflow:
 ```